About Bandon

 Jail & Inmate Records

-The Coos County Jail in Coquille serves as the primary detention facility for residents arrested throughout Coos County.
+The Coos County Jail in Coquille is the primary detention facility for residents arrested throughout Coos County.
 When someone is booked, the process includes fingerprinting, photographing, and recording personal details.
 The facility maintains an online inmate lookup system where the public can search for current detainees.
 Visitors must schedule appointments in advance and follow strict facility guidelines.
 Bond procedures align with Oregon regulations, allowing bail to be posted through cash payment or licensed bond agencies.

 Arrest Records